-Audience Research and Segmentation (DMC 661) is an analytical exploration of how data can be used to break down mass markets into specific, reachable target markets and how that can impact addressable advertising initiatives.
+Audience Segmentation (DMC 661) is an analytical exploration of how data can be used to break down mass markets into specific, reachable target markets and how that can impact addressable advertising initiatives.
 Potential customers demand to be seen as more than simply a face in the crowd, but reaching specific target markets can be an increasingly difficult process.
 Whether an organization can achieve its’ goals can hinge on how effectively it can target receptive clients in an overcrowded market.
 Students will closely examine what demographic data and other key indicators are essential to developing successful campaigns.
 Students will focus on what data best serves as lines of demarcation in the development of unique market segments to support specific marketing communications goals.

 Course Learning Outcomes